Lodge Cast Iron NZ Buying Guide

 Soap: yes, but lightly

-A small amount of mild dish soap is fine for Lodge's factory seasoning.
-The myth that soap ruins cast iron dates to lye-based soaps of the 1800s.
+A small amount of mild dish soap is fine.
 Avoid soaking or the dishwasher.

 ☀️